 Two years after Jerry Hicks died and Esther, for reasons you can guess for yourself, failed to complete the pair’s Hay House book contract, Dyer showed up on stage with Esther/Abraham at one of Hay House’s sponsored new age forums.

 Co-creating at Its Best is the result.
 Sold previously as a DVD of the “conversation between master teachers,” it’s now a book, too.

-The book, printed with huge typeface filling it out, padded with fluff helping its repetitious content seem worthy of a $11.99 list price, was unsuccessful.
+The book, printed with a huge typeface filling it out, padded with fluff helping its repetitious content seem worthy of an $11.99 list price, was unsuccessful.
 It was offered at a huge discount during its first peak Christmas buying season.

 The DVD of this session, all 2 hours and 45 minutes of it, listed at $19.99.
 It sells now, new, at less than half that.

 In spite of heavy review stuffing on Amazon that both Hay House and Abraham-Hicks have been accused of, it seems a good bit of the world wised up.

 I previously wrote about Dyer’s half-good/half-dreadful spiritual autobiography, I Can See Clearly Now, and although it was depressing to see this wise man lose touch in a wash of spiritual mishmash, it’s worse seeing him falling all the way to the level of Abraham-Hicks.

 Thank you, Hay House, for taking a good man down.

 more from assorted ideas, large & small

 - The One Thing You Need to Know About Esther HicksEsther Hicks channels Abraham, a group of non-physical beings who offer guidance on everything from relationships to career advice.
 Esther has written several books dictated by Abraham.
 She is also a popular speaker at her